 Have a Strategy in Place for Sober Holidays

-Develop a Cape Cod relapse prevention plan to help protect your sobriety ahead of the holiday events and activities that can trigger a relapse.
+Develop a relapse prevention plan to help protect your sobriety ahead of the holiday events and activities that can trigger a relapse.
 This means going to 12-step meetings before the event or attending the festivities with a sober friend.
 Make sure you can leave at any time and aren’t dependent on someone else for transportation.
-Your plan for sober holidays in Portland, Maine should also include a before and after a telephone call to someone you trust in recovery.
+Your plan for sober holidays should also include a before and after a telephone call to someone, such as a sponsor, you trust in recovery.
 You are allowed to limit your time in stressful situations and have an escape plan.
 Part of recovery is having the awareness of places or people that could trigger you and then have the strategy for sobriety in those situations.

 Adjust Your Attitude For a Sober Holiday

 Speak with an addiction treatment therapist in Portland, ME about the expectations and emotions you have wrapped up in the holiday season.
 It can be easy to start replaying childhood experiences during this time of year.
 It’s important to remember that coworkers, friends, and loved ones are also probably feeling stressed and tired during the holidays.
 This realization can help you adjust your attitude and lower expectations.